 - Add in the peanut butter and coconut oil and mix to combine.
 Texture should be pretty smooth, but with some small chucks of banana in them.

-- Add 1 heaping tablespoons to bone shaped silicone molds, making about 10-12 treats.
+- Add 1 heaping tablespoon to bone-shaped silicone molds, making about 10-12 treats.
 Place in the freezer for 2-3 hours to firm up.
 Store in the freezer and let your pup enjoy!

 This post may contains affiliate links and I may make little bit of money if you click on and purchase the products that are linked.
 It doesn’t cost you any extra money.
 The compensation helps with expenses to keep ETG up and running.
 I truly appreciate your support!